Harsha642/Verilog-Projects-and-Concepts/2:1 Multiplexer (MUX)/Readme.md

 <br />

 **Logic Diagram and Truth Table :**<br />
-a.The schematic diagram, boolean equation and the truth table of a 2:1 multiplexer with inputs A and B, select input S and the output Z. <br />
+a.
+The schematic diagram, boolean equation and the truth table of a 2:1 multiplexer with inputs A and B, select input S and the output Z. <br />
 <img src="Mux3.PNG"> <br />
 b.
 Representaion  <br />
  <img src="Mux2.PNG">
  <br />
 c.
 Logic Diagram of 2: 1 MUX  <br />
   <img src="Mux1.PNG"> <br />